Course - Gender and Norwegian Culture: Questions of Equality 2 - KULT2208

 - Some arenas in which different understandings of gender "equality" play out in Norway, such as working life, family life, reproduction and migration.
 Throughout this course, we will investigate this passion for equality associated with Norwegian culture and politics, but also the challenges which these egalitarian ideals bring to play.

+The course is part of the one-year program in Gender Equality and Diversity, but it can also be taken as an elective in other contexts.
 The course is open to both international exchange students and Norwegian students.
 The lectures are in English.
-KULT2207 and KULT2208 are the same course, but with a different number of lectures and a different form of assessment.
+KULT2207 and KULT2208 are the same course, but differs in number of lectures and type of assessment.

 Learning outcome